I know your lives have been on hold while you waited for it.

 Like I said, numerous mentions are made of Spencer doing odd things in the shower, but olive oil is almost going too far.
 The fact that he’s now in this scene going to use it as a lubricant just makes it all that much worse.

 In “iParty With Victorious”, when Spencer is working on his Potatio Radio sculpture, the glue isn’t holding.
 Carly picks up the bottle and informs him it’s not glue, it’s “ball and joint lube.”
-I don’t know if she’s more embarrassed about saying it, or about the fact that Spencer was using lubricant instead of glue.
+I don’t know if she’s more embarrassed about saying it, or about the fact that Spencer is a dum dum and was using lubricant instead of glue.

 There’s another WTF here: despite the fact that Spencer has been seen in boxers every single time in the show when it has been possible to know what sort of undergarments he was wearing, for some reason he’s wearing briefs in this scene.
 Little white undies.